-- 7.1 The amount of surplus cash available for investment during the year was at times higher than the level anticipated in the budget; although the overall rate of interest earned was lower than budget.
-This is, in part, due to the Bank of England Monetary Policy Committee having lowered the bank rate due to the COVID 19 pandemic, which caused subsequent drops in net returns on the sterling low volatility net asset value (LVNAV) Money Market Funds that the Authority uses to manage its cash flow, to close to zero percent.
-Negative returns have so far been avoided as some fund managers waived their fees.
-More information can be found in the Treasury Management Outturn Report which will go through the Committee cycle in September 2021. - 7.2 The current economic climate, which has been significantly impacted by the COVID pandemic, along with the associated reductions in central government funding, continues to have a direct impact on the finances of the Authority.
-Income from investments continues to deliver a revenue stream to the Authority and the key treasury management principles for investment continue to be security of the capital sum.
-During the year, it was anticipated that the economic effect of the COVID 19 pandemic could cost the authority to only realise two thirds of its anticipated investment income for the year.
-As the year progressed, the financial markets became more stable as the Government responded to the pandemic, and as a result the Authority achieved 92% of its predicted investment income budget.
-At the start of the year, the capital value of the Authority's pooled investment funds had reduced as, particularly equity, markets took a tumble due to the pandemic.
-By the end of the year these had largely recovered overall, although there remain some fluctuations on individual funds.
+7.1 The amount of surplus cash available for investment during the year was at times higher than the level anticipated in the budget; although the overall rate of interest was lower than budget.
+This is, in part, due to the Bank of England Monetary Policy Committee (MPC) having reduced the bank base rate due to help sustain the economy during COVID-19, which resulted in reductions in net returns on the Money Market Funds that the Council uses to manage its cash flow.
+More detailed information can be found in the Treasury Management Outturn Report which will be reported to members in September 2021.

-7.3 The Authority remained free of long term debt as at 31 March 2021.
-At present any short-term cash shortfall can easily be covered as short-term borrowing for cash flow purposes is readily available on the money markets.
-The Authority also took advantage in the year of increased cash balances to fund some of its Capital expenditure from internal borrowing.
-The Authority can externalise this borrowing if necessary.
+- 7.2 The current economic climate, which has been significantly affected by COVID-19, has had an impact on the Council's investment income.
+As the year progressed, with the lockdowns and restrictions continuing for much longer than anyone had thought there was a concern at one point in the year that the income from investments achieved would only be about two thirds of the level anticipated because of the destabilising effect that COVID-19 was having on the economy.
+However as the year progressed, the financial markets stabilised as the Government responded positively to the pandemic, and the Council achieved 92% of its predicted investment income budget.
+Also at the start of the year, the capital value of the Council's pooled investment funds had reduced, particularly equity, as markets took a tumble due to the pandemic.
+Again though, by the end of the year these had largely recovered. - 7.3 The Council had no long-term debt at 31 March 2021.
+The only debt taken during the year was short-term debt to fund any short-term cash shortfalls.